 Analogous to e-mail addresses, this results in matrix addresses with the following structure:

-It is highly recommended to use this key backup (with a secure security phrase which is NOT your ZIH password) and read on at Other important settings!
+It is highly recommended to use this key backup (with a secure security phrase which is NOT your TUD password)!

-If you skip this now, the next screen would look like this:
+If you skipped the request to setup the key backup, the next screen would look like this:

 Key protection is highly recommended for worry-free end-to-end encryption.
 For this reason, a smaller tooltip will prompt you to set up the encryption even after you skip further: